 Our portfolio of solutions takes a platform-based approach to key areas.
-This approach employs a single, holistic technology architecture that provides customers with three major benefits:
+This approach employs a holistic technology approach that provides customers with three major benefits:

 - Cross-Functional Business Solutions By virtue of shared data, taxonomy and interfaces, platform solutions enable the organization to tackle business challenges that might otherwise be too technically daunting to achieve.
-For instance, the ability to apportion freight, labor, inventory handling and overhead costs across the supply chain to determine an item's total cost to serve for an end customer normally requires a massive integration and harmonization effort.
-With a platform like Manhattan's, this is simply another module that taps into a readily available pool of data in the supply chain and inventory solutions. - Total Cost of Ownership A single set of tools to administrate security, resource management, system configuration and integration across all three functional disciplines allows for economies of scale within IT departments.
-The use of standard technologies, development tools and languages also ensures needed technical skills are readily available in the marketplace. - The Power of Shared Components When an organization has multiple disparate systems, there are frequently costly, inefficient and redundant capabilities found across the enterprise.
+For example, the ability to manage a buy online, pickup in store process at scale requires best in class capability within Order Management and Point of Sale / Store Systems.
+By building our solutions on a set of common, microservice based components, we eliminate data and process redundancy and deliver end-to-end process support for the modern merchant. - Lower Total Cost of Ownership A single set of tools to administrate security, resource management, system configuration and integration across all three functional disciplines allows for economies of scale within IT departments.
+The use of standard technologies, development tools and languages also ensures needed technical skills are readily available in the marketplace.
+Furthermore, we also offer cloud-based / subscription-based access to the certain of our applications, thusly lowering initial and ongoing complexity of ownership. - The Power of Shared Components When an organization has multiple disparate systems, there are frequently costly, inefficient and redundant capabilities found across the enterprise.
 Examples include yard management, parcel shipping and inventory visibility.
 The consequences of duplicate systems range from the simple confusion brought on by different naming conventions to the expensive and complex data becoming out of sync, resulting in missed appointments, chargebacks and other issues.